NATO launches AI strategy and $1B fund as defense race heats up

 Speaking at a news conference, Secretary-General Jens Stoltenberg said that the effort was in response to “authoritarian regimes racing to develop new technologies.”
 NATO’s AI strategy will cover areas including data analysis, imagery, cyberdefense, he added.

-NATO said in a July press release that it was “currently finalizing” its strategy on AI” and that principles of responsible use of AI in defence will be “at the core” of the strategy.
+NATO said in a July press release that it was “currently finalizing” its strategy on AI” and that principles of responsible use of AI in defense will be “at the core” of the strategy.
 Speaking to Politico in March, NATO assistant secretary general for emerging security challenges David van Weel said that the strategy would identify ways to operate AI systems ethically, pinpoint military applications for the technology, and provide a “platform for allies to test their AI to see whether it’s up to NATO standards.” van Weel said.

-“Future conflicts will be fought not just with bullets and bombs but also with bytes and big data,” Stoltenberg said.
+“Future conflicts will be fought not just with bullets and bombs, but also with bytes and big data,” Stoltenberg said.
 “We must keep our technological edge.”

-NATO’s overtures come after a senior cybersecurity official at the Pentagon resigned in protest because the slow pace of technological development at the department.
+NATO’s overtures come after a senior cybersecurity official at the Pentagon resigned in protest because of the slow pace of technological development at the department.
 Speaking to the press last week, Nicolas Chaillan, former chief software officer at the Air Force, said that the U.S. has “no competing fighting chance against China” in 15 to 20 years, characterizing the AI and cyber defenses in some government agencies as being at “kindergarten level.”

-The U.S. Department of Defense (DoD) in 2020 launched the AI Partnership for Defense, which consists of 13 countries from Europe and Asia to collaborate on AI use in the military context.
+In 2020, the U.S. Department of Defense (DoD) launched the AI Partnership for Defense, which consists of 13 countries from Europe and Asia to collaborate on AI use in the military context.
 More recently, the department announced that it plans to invest $874 million next year in AI-related technologies as a part of the army’s $2.3 billion science and technology research budget.

 Much of the DoD’s spending originates from the Joint Artificial Intelligence Center (JAIC) in Washington, D.C., a government organization exploring the use and applications of AI in combat.
 According to an analysis by Deltek, the DoD set aside $550 million of AI obligations awarded to the top ten contractors and defense accounted for 37% of total AI spending by the U.S. government, with contractors receiving the windfall.